ShabdDev/AWS/Module2-EC2_EBS_EFS_AmazonFSx/Assignment3(M)_Interview.md

 | **Transport Layer** | Is Port `22` allowed in the Security Group and Network ACL? |
 | **Internet Layer** | Does the EC2 instance have the correct Public IP? |
 | **Network Access Layer** | Is the EC2 instance reachable through the network? |

 ---

-## Interview Tip

-Interviewers often ask networking questions by referring to the TCP/IP layers.

-Instead of troubleshooting randomly, identify **which layer is failing**, then investigate only that layer.

----